EntilSa/OutletTweaks/README.md

 2. Extract the ZIP file into your game directory
 3. Start the game - the mod will load automatically

-For detailed instructions, see [INSTALLATION.txt](releases/INSTALLATION.txt) in the release package.
+For detailed instructions, see `Installationsanleitung.txt` inside the release ZIP (English + German).

 ## Configuration